Parton Decomposition of Nucleon Spin and Momentum: Gluons from Dressed Quarks

 The $\pi-N$ cloud mechanism~\cite{Thomas:2007bc} is an overall 2\% contribution to \mbox{$\langle x \rangle(\mu_0)$}~\cite{Bednar:2018htv}; however it is a 6\% contribution to $J(\mu_0)$, so we display those results here.
 To implement this, the valence-only and the P-wave $\pi-N$ Fock sectors for the spin-up proton $p$ are given weights $(1-Z;Z)$ with the latter divided into $(\pi^+,n;\pi^0,p)$ sectors according to the isospin coupling weights.
 Then each isospin sector is separated by angular momentum coupling weights into sectors having the core nucleon $J$ projection up or down.
-The Fock space weight $Z=0.23$ is determined, as in \Ref{Bednar:2018htv}, by the Gottfried Sum Rule for the flavor asymmetry of sea quark numbers.
+The Fock space weight $Z=0.201$ is determined, as in \Ref{Bednar:2018htv}, by the Gottfried Sum Rule for the flavor asymmetry of sea quark numbers.

 In \Table{tab:JvaluesWilson} we display the $J$ values obtained for the u- and d-quarks and gluon at the model scale.
 The top section employs only valence quarks, while the bottom section includes the pion cloud mechanism~\cite{Thomas:2007bc} which generates $J_{\bar q}$ and modifies $J_{q}$.
-The valence only $J_{\rm tot}$ is 4\% too low; with a realistic inclusion of the pion cloud it becomes 2\% too high.
+The valence only $J_{\rm tot}$ is $4.4\%$ too low; with a realistic inclusion of the pion cloud it improves to be just $1.4\%$ too high.
+It is to be expected that a model will not produce a perfect result for total $J$; here Lorentz covariance is maintained but only a limited infinite class of Feynman diagrams has been employed, and the pion cloud model is grafted on to the basic valence model.
+It is not a perfect fit; but the final difference of just $1.4\%$ suggests that the dominant physics has been accounted for.
 It is worth noting that the $u$ quark and gluon totally dominate over the $d$ quark, providing 87\% and 24\% of $J_{\rm tot}$ respectively; in particular \mbox{$J_{\rm g} \approx 2\, |J_{\rm d + \bar d}| $}.
 This minor role of the $d$ quark increases with scale, as seen below.
-In \Table{tab:Lvalues} we display the $L$ values and the quark and gluon intrinsic spins at the model scale, both with and without the pion cloud mechanism.
-The quark and gluon helicities have been obtained from the second Mellin moments of the polarized PDFs as discussed in a previous work employing this present DSE-RL approach and nucleon model~\cite{Freese:2021zne}.
-We observe that $J_{\rm tot}$ is shared almost equally between the total intrinsic quark plus gluon spin \mbox{$\Delta G +\Sigma_{\rm q}/2$} and the total orbital contribution.
-The d-quark orbital contribution is minor, about 6\%.
-The obtained 37\% contribution of the quark intrinsic spin agrees with the modern consensus, while the 15\% gluon intrinsic spin contribution at model scale is not easily ignored.

-The strong gluon contributions to $J$ and its $L$ and $S$ components found here extends previous model investigations of nucleon $J$ that did not include gluon dynamics at model scale, see e.g., \Refs{Thomas:2007bc,Freese:2020mcx}.